waikato-ufdl/gtk-audio-transcribe/README.md

 # gtk-audio-transcribe
 Simple user interface for transcribing audio into text (STT).

+The user interface records audio, broadcasts it on a [Redis](https://redis.io/) channel and then displays the transcript that was received on another Redis channel.
+The interface is therefore not tied to a particular STT engine, as long as it can communicate via Redis channels.

 ## Installation